 Over the past century, multiple psychics have brought through information that states Lemuria was colonised by a group of beings who did not hail from Earth.
 They state that these beings mainly came from the star system known as the Pleiades.
 They had evolved in body, mind and spirit to such an extent that they no longer had any room to grow.
 Therefore, they chose to come to our blue, fertile planet to collect new experiences in bodies that would eventually evolve to be very different from the ones they were so used to.

 Gaia – Planet Earth – was not uninhabited at the time.
 She was home to many different animals as well as elemental spirits now invisible to the eyes of modern humans.
-Together, the inhabitants of the blue planet evolved, mixed and changed over hundreds of thousands of years.
+The Pleiadians, having only peace and kindness in mind, joined with the existing inhabitants of the blue planet and they all coexisted, mixed, evolved and changed over hundreds of thousands of years.

 In those days, our bodies were very different to what we know today.
 The starbeings (the term spiritualists prefer use when describing extra-terrestrials) initially had very long lifespans and lived for millennia.
-Over time, as they blended with the elementals and their DNA changed, their lifespans shortened.
+Some psychics believe their bodies were also much larger than human stature is now.
+Over time, as they blended with the elementals and their DNA changed, their bodies changed and their lifespans decreased.

 The Lemurians were shapeshifters.
 They had abilities we modern humans cannot fathom, and could transform into animals or part-animals depending on their needs.
 It is from this aspect of life on Mu that we receive the legends of mermaids and other wondrous creatures.
 The auras and chakra systems of individuals were also visible, and it was possible to physically see a person’s wellbeing without need for the phrase, “How are you?”.
 Nonverbal communication was also far more common, as the Lemurians displayed their feelings in changeable patterns spread out upon their skin.
 These patterns have even made it into our modern pop culture, with the film Avatar being a prime example of this.

 Gender and sexuality were also far more fluid in Lemuria.
 Love was prized above all else, with unions between individuals being celebrated as sacred.
-This was the case whether the people involved were of the same or different sex, monogamous or not.
+This was the case whether the people involved were of the same or different gender, monogamous or not.
 Being shapeshifters, the Lemurians were also born without gender and chose how they wanted to live once they came of age.
 They retained the ability to change back again as they grew and continued to discover who they really were.
-As such, modern Lemurians have great respect for those who undergo gender reassignment today, viewing it as a courageous and sacred journey.
+As such, modern Lemurians have great respect and compassion for those who undergo gender reassignment today.

 Australian psychic and witch Lucy Cavendish, in her bestseller “The Lost Lands: A Magickal History of Lemuria, Atlantis & Avalon”, speaks of seeing living, breathing stones positioned in the foreheads of Lemurians.
 These enabled us to breath under water without shape shifting, among other things, and later on they were a key difference between the people of Lemuria and Atlantis.